Michigan State sued after rejecting white nationalist group

 Spencer said in a text message to the Associated Press Sunday that, "Cameron Padgett is a brave young man who has my full support."

-Spencer was scheduled to speak a white nationalist rally in Charlottesville that ended in violence.
+Spencer was scheduled to speak at a white nationalist rally in Charlottesville that ended in violence.

 A woman was killed after a car drove into counterprotesters.